 Despite Surfshark only having 3200 servers, its functionality and focus on security at a great price make it a real contender for one of the best VPN choices this year.
 Also, don't overlook its 24/7 live chat support, giving you access to a dedicated team at all times of the day.

 It's hard to beat NordVPN's sheer number of protection protocols.
 The company is also located in Panama, whose laws protect your privacy even more.

-One of the ways in which NordVPN truly stands out as one of the best VPN services is the fact that it has specialized servers, which facilitate the usual activities such as using BitTorrent over VPN, but it also takes things a step further by allowing you to connect to the TOR Network.
-For those who don't now, TOR is an anonymous browser that hides your activity and also allows you to access the dark web.
-While connecting to a VPN and a TOR browser might be overkill to most, those who are extremely worried about anonymity will welcome this feature.
+One of the ways in which NordVPN truly stands out as one of the best VPN services is the fact that it has specialized servers, which facilitate the usual activities such as using BitTorrent over VPN.
+Still, it also takes things a step further by allowing you to connect to the TOR Network.
+TOR is an anonymous browser that hides your activity and will enable you to access the dark web for those who don't know.
+So while connecting to a VPN and a TOR browser might be overkill to most, those who are extremely worried about anonymity will welcome this feature.

 Adding to its suite of protection protocols is what NordVPN calls "Double VPN," meaning your connection to the internet is routed through two different remote servers.
 So if somehow one of them failed or was breached, you'd still be safe behind the other one.

 NordVPN also offers browser plug-ins for Chrome and Firefox to secure things at the browser level, as well as something it calls "CyberSec," a feature that blocks ads and warns you about malware-hosting sites.
 In terms of device connectivity, NordVPN is on par with most other VPN services, allowing up to six devices to connect at once.